Disenfranchised Grief

 Fired female employee holding box of belongings in an office

 While we deal predominantly with themes of death here, loss comes in various forms and can cause grief as well.
-However, the reaction after these losses isn’t always recognized as grief.
+However, the reaction after these losses isn’t always recognized as grief especially in cases of disenfranchised loss.

 What To Do About DG?